 • Flexibility to work outside of core business hours and travel to GMTO member locations, vendor premises and the GMT site in Chile when necessary to accomplish goals.
 Ability to work at an altitude of 8000 feet for extended periods

 Desired Skills, Knowledge, and Abilities:

-• 5 years of experience with space or ground-based optical/infrared telescopes or relatable systems
+• A MS or PhD degree in Physics, Engineering, or an equivalent technical discipline with 10 years of relevant experience with systems engineering for electro-opto-mechanical systems, with at least 5 years of experience with space or ground-based optical/infrared telescopes or relatable systems